Jim Shapiro (attorney)

-Jim "The Hammer" Shapiro is an American attorney and author who was known in the Rochester, New York area and Florida (as well as some parts of Canada near Rochester station) for his aggressive television commercials, as well as for a letter of solicitation he sent to a comatose accident victim.
+James J. Shapiro better known as his nickname, Jim "The Hammer" Shapiro, is an American attorney and author who was known in the Rochester, New York area and Florida (as well as some parts of Canada near Rochester station) for his aggressive television commercials, as well as for a letter of solicitation he sent to a comatose accident victim.
 Shapiro was suspended in 2004 from practicing law for one year in New York and from practicing law for one year in Florida in 2005.
 In 2007, his advertisements were cited as partial inspiration for a new set of New York State rules limiting attorneys' advertisements.
 Shapiro sold all three of his law firms and now writes books.
 He is the author of Victims [sic] Rights to Maximum Cash, Sue the Bastards, Million Dollar Lungs, Injury Victims [sic] Rights to Maximum Cash, Instant Credit Repair and Get Back All Your Lost Investments!.

 Career

 Shapiro graduated from Boston University School of Law.
 He is a member of the Plaintiff's Securities Lawyers Group.
 He resigned his registration with the New York State Office of Court Administration, meaning he is no longer duly admitted to the New York Bar.
 He founded three law firms and had offices in Broward County, Florida; Rochester, Syracuse, and Buffalo, New York.

 In the 1990s, Shapiro became controversial for his self-promotional television commercials in which he promised to obtain large financial settlements for accident victims, referred to himself as "the meanest, nastiest S.O.B. in town" and claimed to have "aggressive courtroom prowess".
 His ads' visuals frequently included vehicle crashes, falling bodies, Satan, threats of physical violence against defendants, images from the video game Doom, animals and people being hit by trains, and explosions.
 He also began selling not-for-profit t-shirts which featured "a vicious beast with blood dripping from its fangs" and the words "Protected by Vicious S.O.B., Jim The Hammer Shapiro."

 Shapiro sold all three law firms and now writes books.
 He is the author of Victims [sic] Rights to Maximum Cash, Sue the Bastards, Million Dollar Lungs, Injury Victims [sic] Rights to Maximum Cash, Instant Credit Repair and Get Back All Your Lost Investments!.

 In 2007, Shapiro's advertisements were cited by the Rochester Democrat and Chronicle as partial inspiration for a new set of rules the New York State Court System has implemented that limit attorneys' advertisements.
 The new rules prohibit, among other things, nicknames such as "The Hammer".
 The constitutionality of the rules was called into question when Judge Frederick Scullin of the United States District Court for the Northern District of New York permanently enjoined some of the provisions in July 2007.